 A duct test requires a specialist duct testing device to measure how much air is escaping the ductwork.

 This procedure is usually performed by professionals who are trained in the practice of duct testing and repairing damaged ductwork.

-However, if you have any of the more serious issues listed above, you will need to call in the help of an experienced HVAC technician to resolve them for you.
+However, if you have any of the more serious issues listed above, you will need to help a professional HVAC contractor to resolve them for you.

 Contact Phyxter Home Services when you need an HVAC professional to check out your home’s AC.

-Check out our page on AC Services for more information or a free estimate in your local area.
-We have local and independent contractors that are experts at fixing air conditioners and can get it running efficiently in no time at all.
+We have local and independent contractors who are experts at fixing air conditioners and can get them running efficiently in no time.